 Kirk A. Carter is a Corporate Immigration Attorney and chair of the Immigration Practice Group.
-He is a member of the firm’s Management Committee and a past president of the firm.
+He is a member of the firm’s Management Committee and currently serves as president of the firm.
 For more than 25 years, Mr. Carter has represented information technology companies, working with their human resource departments to handle complex business immigration matters including treaty trader and treaty investor visas, L-1 blanket petitions, and employer compliance issues.
 He has also counseled thousands of individuals from more than 60 countries, helping them to navigate federal immigration laws.

 Well-versed in commercial lending and corporate law, Carter also counsels his entrepreneurial clients on how to structure their US business transactions to best meet their immigration needs.